Section 8 Application Guide

 - Every PHA sets preference standards to reflect the needs of the local community.
 Meeting one or more of the standards can help move you up on the waiting list.
 Find the standards for your area to see if you already qualify.
 In many areas, families who have lost a home due to a natural disaster or parents who are in a Welfare to Work program may be able to secure a first tier preference on the waiting list.

 Maintain good credit

 - Landlords are looking for tenants who pay rent on time.
 A bad credit history can make it difficult for you to find any place to rent either with or without a Section 8 voucher.
-If you already know your credit score and it's considered "bad" or "poor", you can review our guide
+If your credit score is low, you can review our guide

 with tips on how to improve it.